 Bengali actor and former MP Tapas Paul dead

-Veteran Bengali actor and former Trinamool Congress MP Tapas Paul died of cardiac arrest early Tuesday, family sources said.
+Veteran Bengali actor and former Trinamool Congress MP Tapas Paul died of cardiac arrest early Tuesday, a family source said.
 He was 61.

+Some of his last appearances were in films such as "Khiladi" and "Aat ta Aater Bongaon Local".
+Actor Ranjit Mallick described Paul's death as "untimely".

 "I am yet to come to terms with the news.
 He was like my younger brother.
-Yes he was not keeping well for some time," Mallick said.
+He was not keeping well for some time," Mallick said.
+After the TMC was formed in 1998, Paul, inspired by Banerjee and her fight against the Left Front regime, had joined the political party in 2000.

+He was elected as the MLA from Alipore Assembly seat in 2001.
+During the 2008-09 period, when West Bengal was witnessing winds of change, Paul had played an instrumental role in helping the party penetrate the Bengali film industry, which till then was under the firm control of the Left Front-aligned actors and directors.

+After Paul's arrest in the Rose Valley chit-fund scam, his family members had time and again alleged that the party did not bother to enquire about him.
+Post his release from prison in 2018, Paul withdrew from active politics and communicated to the TMC his unwillingness to contest elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)